lxcxuebao/mecheye_csharp_interface/README.md

 ### Installation

-1. We recommand VS 2019 to compiler the project.
+1. We recommand VS 2019 to compile the project.
 Make sure .Net is also installed.

-   If not, you can open VS and then go to: Tools ->Get Tools and features and then, in Wordloads tag, choose ".Net Desktop Development" and install it.
+   If not, you can open VS and then go to: Tools ->Get Tools and features and then, in Workloads tag, choose ".Net Desktop Development" and install it.

 2. Clone the repo and open .sln file with VS.

-3. Right CIick on the "Mechmind_cameraAPI_Csharp" and click "Manage Nuget packages".
+3. Right CIick on the "Mechmind_cameraAPI_Csharp" solution and click "Manage Nuget packages".

 4. Then Click the "Browse" tag and search "Google.Protobuf" and install it.